RuiyangJu/KCR-Post-Processing/zero_shot/Qwen3-Swallow-8B-RL-v0.2/README.md

 # Qwen3-Swallow-8B-RL-v0.2
-## Error Case Analysis on Synthetic Test Set (Overall CER: 14.12%)
+## Error Case Analysis on Synthetic Test Set

-This README summarizes the zero-shot OCR correction results of Qwen3-Swallow-8B-RL-v0.2 on the synthetic test set.
-The overall CER is 14.12%.
-Each case shows the source image, the OCR input, the model prediction, and the ground-truth transcription so that the main errors can be inspected directly.

 ### How to Read the Cases

 - `Input`: the raw OCR text given to the model.
 It may already contain recognition errors.